pirelaurent/map_list_dot/README.md

 An interpreter have some well known use cases :
 - applying create or update messages on a data set
 - free interaction with data not known at compile time
-- use maps and lists as an open graph
+- using maps and lists as an open graph
 ## underlying base : jsonNode
 You don't really need to use jsonNode as such, but MapList uses it to walk the graph.
 JsonNode is a kind of canoe that navigates on the data graph with :